-- 1.5.1 The air pressure supply system shall include a desiccant type air dryer installed according to the manufacturer's recommendations.
-The air pressure storage tank system may incorporate an automatic drain valve. - 1.5.2 The chassis manufacturer shall provide an accessory outlet for air operated systems installed by the body manufacturer.
-This outlet shall include a pressure protection valve to prevent loss of air pressure in the service brake reservoir.

-- 1.5.3 For air brake systems, an air pressure gauge shall be provided in the instrument panel capable of complying with Commercial Driver's License (CDL) pretrip inspection requirements. - 1.5.4 Air brake equipped buses shall be equipped with a service brake interlock, so that the parking brake cannot be released until the brake pedal is depressed. - 1.5.5 Air brake systems shall include a system for anti-compounding of the service brakes and parking brakes. - 1.5.6 Air brakes shall have both a visible and audible warning device whenever the air pressure falls below the level where warnings are required under FMVSS No. 121, Air Brake Systems.
+- 1.7.1 The air pressure supply system shall include a desiccant type air dryer installed according to the manufacturer's recommendations.
+The air pressure storage tank system may incorporate an automatic drain valve. - 1.7.2 The chassis manufacturer shall provide an accessory outlet for air operated systems installed by the body manufacturer.
+This outlet shall include a pressure protection valve to prevent loss of air pressure in the service brake reservoir. - 1.7.3 For air brake systems, an air pressure gauge shall be provided in the instrument panel capable of complying with Commercial Driver's License (CDL) pretrip inspection requirements. - 1.7.4 Air brake equipped buses shall be equipped with a service brake interlock, so that the parking brake cannot be released until the brake pedal is depressed. - 1.7.5 Air brake systems shall include a system for anti compounding of the service brakes and parking brakes. - 1.7.6 Air brakes shall have both a visible and audible warning device whenever the air pressure falls below the level where warnings are required under FMVSS No. 121, Air Brake Systems.

-1.6 Bumper Front
+1.8 Bumper: Front

-- 1.6.1 School buses shall be equipped with a heavy duty front bumper.
-The front bumper shall be furnished by the chassis manufacturer for all school bus types unless there is a specific alternate agreement between the chassis manufacturer and body manufacturer. - 1.6.2 The front bumper on buses of Type A-2 (with a GVWR greater than 14,500 pounds), Type B, Type C, and Type D shall be equivalent in strength and durability to pressed steel channel at least 3/16 inches thick and not less than 8 inches wide (high).
-It shall extend beyond the forward most part of the body, grille, hood, and fenders and shall extend to outer edges of the fenders at the bumper's top line. - 1.6.3 Type A buses having a GVWR of 14,500 pounds or less may be equipped with an OEM supplied front bumper.
+- 1.8.1 School buses shall be equipped with a heavy duty front bumper. - 1.8.2 The front bumper on buses of Type A-2 (with a GVWR greater than 14,500 pounds), Type B, Type C, and Type D shall be equivalent in strength and durability to pressed steel channel at least 3/16 inches thick and not less than 8 inches wide (high).
+It shall extend beyond the forward most part of the body, grille, hood, and fenders and shall extend to outer edges of the fenders at the bumper's top line. - 1.8.3 Type A buses having a GVWR of 14,500 pounds or less may be equipped with an OEM supplied front bumper.
 The front bumper shall be of sufficient strength to permit being pushed by another vehicle on a smooth surface with a 5 degree, (8.7 percent) grade, without permanent distortion.
 The contact point on the front bumper is intended to be between the frame rails, with as wide a contact area as possible.
 If the front bumper is used for lifting, the contact points shall be under the bumper attachments to the frame rail brackets unless the manufacturer specifies different lifting points in the owner's manual.
-Contact and lifting pressures should be applied simultaneously at both lifting points. - 1.6.4 The front bumper, except breakaway bumper ends, shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight, per 1.6.2 and 1.6.3, without permanent distortion to the bumper, chassis or body. - 1.6.5 The bumper shall be designed or reinforced so that it will not deform when the bus is lifted by a chain that is passed under the bumper (or through the bumper if holes are provided for this purpose) and attached to both tow hooks eyes.
-For the purpose of meeting this standard, the bus shall be empty and positioned on a level, hard surface and both tow hooks eyes shall share the load equally. - 1.7 Certification: Upon request of the Delaware Department of Education, the chassis manufacturer shall certify that its product meets the state's minimum standards on items not covered by the FMVSS certification requirements of 49 CFR, Part 567.
+Contact and lifting pressures should be applied simultaneously at both lifting points. - 1.8.4 The front bumper, except breakaway bumper ends, shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight, per 1.8.2 and 1.8.3, without permanent distortion to the bumper, chassis or body. - 1.8.5 The bumper shall be designed or reinforced so that it will not deform when the bus is lifted by a chain that is passed under the bumper (or through the bumper if holes are provided for this purpose) and attached to both tow hooks/eyes.
+For the purpose of meeting this standard, the bus shall be empty and positioned on a level, hard surface and both tow hooks/eyes shall share the load equally.